Approach to Programming for Students with Autism

 * Placement is finalized and discussed with parents through the IEP process.
 A start date is agreed upon.

 * As needed, transportation department is notified of recommended start date.
 Parent is notified of pick-

 * CHILD FIND staff will gather information and work with the parents to develop an appropriate placement

 The Boulder Valley School District Autism Assessment Team is a group of professionals, employed by the school district, who have special training and expertise in assessments and interests for children with autism.
-The team acts as an internal consultant to special education teams within the district.
-The team provides a range of services to home school staff, including assessment of children suspected of having an autism-spectrum disorder, development of teaching plans to meet the child's IEP goals and objectives, and collaborative problem solving of difficult behavioral and instructional issues.
+The team provides consultations in best practices for the evaluation of students suspected of having autism spectrum disorder and will provide direct evaluation when needed to support the school-based team evaluation process.

 Members of the Autism Assessment Team: